DES-Lab/Learning-Based-Fuzzing/README.md

     ./gradlew.bat learningBasedFuzzing
 ```

-## Short code explanation
+## Brief Comments on the Code

-Learning of the Mosquitto MQTT broker and it's use as a basis for further model-based fuzzing is found in the Main.java class.
+In the Main.java following steps are performed.

- - Create the MQTT client which will interact with the Mosquitto broker
+ - Creation of the Eclipse Mosquitto adapter and MQTT client which will interact with the Eclipse Mosquitto broker

 ``
 MQTTBrokerAdapterConfig mosquittoBrokerConfig =